JasonEtco/jasonet.co/src/pages/posts/new-features-of-github-actions.md

 Now, if you're like me, you're thinking "Can this be done without the toolkit or JavaScript?"
 Turns out, yes!

 > **Heads up**!
 This feature is not documented and is subject to change!
-For a more reliable method, use the toolkit methods if you can!
+For a more reliable method, use the toolkit methods if you can.

 `core.setOutput` actually prints a special string to `stdout`, and we can do it too!